OROFACIAL MYOFUNCTIONAL THERAPY

 OMT Program

-• Orofacial Myofunctional Therapy targets improving oral rest posture and swallowing technique through neuro-retraining exercises.
-As we are working with neuroplasticity (the brain’s ability to form neural pathways), the treatment is intensive and occurs over a 12-18 month period.
+Orofacial Myofunctional Therapy targets improving oral rest posture and swallowing technique through neuro-retraining exercises.
+As we are working with neuroplasticity (the brain’s ability to form neural pathways), the treatment is intensive and occurs over a 12-18 month period (don't worry, you're only in "therapy" for 3-4 of those months!).

 Our treatment program is divided into 5 Goals.
 The first 3 Goals involve weekly or biweekly sessions with your clinician, and home practice 3x/day.
 Time commitment wise you can expect to spend 2-4 months in the “active” part of therapy.
 Once you’ve achieved goals 1-4, you will move into the “inactive” part of therapy, where you’re no longer working with your clinician regularly but will continue with home practice once a day until the new neural connections have fully formed.